bdelbosc/beer-feedback/README.md

 First select the correct category from the wheel, the wheel selection is an editable field, so you can type whatever you want.

-If you think some aroma or flavor are missing or wrongly classified, please create an issue:
+If you think some aroma or flavor should be added by default or some are wrongly classified, please create an issue:

 https://github.com/bdelbosc/beer-feedback/issues